 Other factors to consider

-A wooden canoe paddle is a classic piece of gear, and they are beautiful to see and handle.
-Usually they are made from laminated layers, which allows the paddle maker to use a mix of woods and take advantage of their different characteristics.
+Wooden: A wooden canoe paddle is a classic piece of gear.
+They are beautiful to see and handle.
+Usually, they are made from laminated layers, which allows the paddle maker to use a mix of woods and take advantage of their different characteristics.

 Another thing to consider is that wood is somewhat more fragile, so look for one that has a blade that has been reinforced to prevent wear.

-They are a great cheap option, if you’re looking for one, and it never hurts to keep one in your canoe as a back-up!
+They are a great cheap option, if you’re looking for one, and it never hurts to keep one in your canoe as a backup.
 They never need maintenance, and the plastic blade is far more resilient to damage than a wooden one.

-While fiberglass canoes are pretty common, fiberglass paddles are not.
+Fiberglass: While fiberglass canoes are pretty common, fiberglass paddles are not.
 You are probably not going to see many out on the lake, and they are certainly a rarity.

 One feature that you should be aware of is the shape of the paddle shaft.
 While most people think of a canoe paddle as having a round shaft, it is actually better to have an oval shaft.

 The top of the paddle, or the end opposite the blade, is the grip.
 There are two main styles of paddle grips, and you should familiarize yourself with them before you buy a paddle.

-- T-Grip.
-This form of grip is less common, and is designed for those paddlers who need to keep a tight grip on their paddle, and exercise precise control.
+T-Grip: This form of grip is less common and is designed for those paddlers who need to keep a tight grip on their paddle and exercise precise control.